Table of Contents

 Location - Used to reference geographic element (shape, point or route).
 To reference shapes use aivalable mapping attributes (e.g., a country's ISO code), for points and routes use geo-coordinates.

-Formatting group - Use this categorical field as identifier to set (formatting group based) colors and formatting.
+Category - Use this categorical field as identifier to set (formatting group based) colors and formatting.

 Color value - Use to conditionally color shapes, points and routes.